klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     return $true
 }

+# ExecuteVerificationLoop function
-#Helper function: it executes one of the verification functions (passed in as a delegate using $checkFunction) for each user, keeps track of how many users passed/failed verification
+# Execute a verification function (passed in as a delegate by using $checkFunction) for each user.
+# The function tracks how many users passed/failed verification.
-#and repeats the loop until all users have passed the check.
-The loop may never terminate if some users never reach the expected state, which should be investigated.
+# The function repeats the verification loop until all of the users have passed the check.
+#   The loop may never terminate if some users never reach the expected state.
+#   If the loop doesn't terminate, you should investigate to determine the cause.
-#Note: if the verification function fails with an exception (e.g. because it detected unexpected user state) this loop will terminate and investigation into user state is needed
+# Note: If the verification function fails with an exception,
+#       such as the function detects an unexpected user state,
+#       the loop terminates and investigation into the user state is needed.
 function ExecuteVerificationLoop
 {
     Param([System.Management.Automation.ScriptBlock]$checkFunction, [string]$consoleMessage, [object[]]$userIds,  [Guid]$sourceGroupId, [string]$sourceSkuId, [Guid]$targetGroupId, [string]$targetSkuId)

-    #how long to wait until the loop is retried
+    # How long to wait until the loop is retried.
     $sleepIntervalSeconds = 60
     $retryIteration = 1